Why Does My Cat Sleep Outside My Bedroom Door? (Unlocking The Mystery)

 Can I Get My Cat To Sleep In My Bedroom?

-If you have been trying to get your cat to sleep in your bedroom but have not been successful, there are a number of things that you can do to change that.
+If you have been trying to get your cat to sleep in your bedroom but have not been successful, there are several things that you can do to change that.

 Warmer Environment